 - Book yourself on a small adventure group to trek Nepal

-- I booked on the 15 day G Adventures Everest Adventure trip – a 15 day, small group tour, which includes the 12 day trek and time to explore Kathmandu either side.
+- I booked on the 15-day G Adventures Kathmandu to Base Camp Trek – a small group tour, which includes the 12-day trek and time to explore Kathmandu either side.
 This cost includes the flight to Lukla, all accommodations and sherpas.

 - Travel to and from Kathmandu at the start and end of the trip, and all food and drink costs during, are not included.